DzeryCZ/Character-LCD-over-I2C/README.md

 clrscr
 ------

-Clear whole screen and move cursor at start
+Clear screen and move cursor to start

 No arguments